-Intravenous tenecteplase compared with alteplase for acute ischemic stroke in Canada (AcT): a pragmatic, multicenter, open-label, registry-linked, randomized, controlled, non-inferiority trial
+Intravenous tenecteplase compared with alteplase for acute ischaemic stroke in Canada (AcT): a pragmatic, multicentre, open-label, registry-linked, randomised, controlled, non-inferiority trial

 Source: View publication →

-The AcT trial demonstrated that tenecteplase (0.25 mg/kg) is non-inferior to alteplase (0.9 mg/kg) in achieving excellent functional outcomes at 90-120 days for patients with acute ischemic stroke presenting within 4.5 hours of symptom onset.
+The AcT trial demonstrated that a single intravenous bolus of tenecteplase (0.25 mg/kg) is non-inferior to the standard one-hour infusion of alteplase (0.9 mg/kg) in achieving excellent functional outcomes for patients with acute ischemic stroke.

 Key Findings